Srđan Aleksić

 Srđan Aleksić (Срђан Алексић; 9 May 1966 – 27 January 1993), nicknamed Srđo, was a Bosnian Serb amateur actor, prospective swimmer, and soldier in the Army of Republika Srpska (VRS) during the Bosnian War.
-He saw his neighbour, an ethnic Bosniak, being harassed by a group of VRS soldiers, whom he then tried to stop; the soldiers turned on Aleksić, beating him with their rifle butts until he fell into a coma.
+He saw his neighbour, an ethnic Bosnian Muslim, being harassed by a group of VRS soldiers, whom he then tried to stop; the soldiers turned on Aleksić, beating him with their rifle butts until he fell into a coma.
 He died a week later at the hospital.
 He has received several posthumous awards for his act, viewed of as deeply heroic in a time of bloody war.
 A documentary about his life, Srđo, was made by RTS in 2007.

 Early life

 Aleksić was born in the municipality of Trebinje, then part of SR Bosnia and Herzegovina, SFR Yugoslavia.
 His father Rade was a basketball coach, and his mother Mira, from Prijedor, died at an early age.
 His brother died in a hang glider accident, above the Petrovo field, near Trebinje.

 Aleksić received several awards as an amateur actor, and continued to act during the War in Bosnia and Herzegovina, including in a play San ratne noći ("War night's dream").
 He was also a prospective swimmer for Yugoslavia.
-During the Bosnian War, he was recruited into the Army of Republika Srpska (the Bosnian Serb Army).
+During the Bosnian War, he was recruited into the Army of Republika Srpska.

 Heroic act and death

-On 21 January 1993 a group of four uniformed VRS soldiers forced Alen Glavović, an ethnic Bosniak, out of a café by the Freedom Square across the street from the police station, and started harassing and beating him.
+On 21 January 1993 a group of four uniformed VRS soldiers forced Alen Glavović, an ethnic Bosnian Muslim, out of a café by the Freedom Square across the street from the police station, and started harassing and beating him.
 Glavović was the neighbour of Aleksić; he intervened and went towards them and shouted for them to stop, ending the attack.
-However, the four soldiers then turned against Aleksić and beat him severely with their rifle butts, leaving him falling into coma.
+However, the four soldiers then turned against Aleksić and beat him severely with their rifle butts, leaving him falling into a coma.
 Due to the incurred injuries, he died in the hospital on 27 January 1993.
 Srđan's father wrote in his obituary that "Srđan died carrying out his human duty" (Umro je vršeći svoju ljudsku dužnost).

 One of the attackers was killed during the war, whilst the other three were each sentenced to 28 months in prison.
 One of the defence lawyers of the attackers said while in court, "Served him right, defending a balija", the latter being a derogatory term for Bosnian Muslims.
 Alen Glavović, the friend that Srđan saved, survived and fled the war and today lives in Sweden, married with two children.
 Every year he visits Srđan's grave and Srđan's father with his family.
 Alen has said that it is his human and moral duty to visit his grave.